Croatia

 In 2002, I escorted Craig Doyle and his film crew from the BBC Holiday program to Dubrovnik.

 Here unfolded perhaps the scariest moment in my travel career to date.
-We were filming up on top of Mount Srd looking down on beautiful Dubrovnik and Craig was doing a piece to camera and was told to step a little further back by the director.
+We were filming up on top of Mount Srd looking down on beautiful Dubrovnik and Craig was doing a piece to the camera and was told to step a little further back by the director.
 At that moment a lady screamed out “mines”.
 Back then sadly mines from the war still existed on the mountain side especially as the slope got steeper and where mine sweepers could not go.
 Here is that program preserved on YouTube including at the beginning that piece of footage of Craig on the mountainside – think of me having heart failure behind the camera.

 Those troubled times are long gone and now Croatia has a vibrant, fresh tourist office providing superb footage of their own to entice visitors to the country.
-A holiday, city break, a tour, an adventure, or just for fun, Croatia has it all.
+A holiday, a city break, a tour, an adventure, or just for fun, Croatia has it all.

 There is something so chilled about Croatian life and the combination of stunning scenery, a rich history, unbelievable cuisine, warm and friendly locals with a great sense of humour plus a fantastic climate make this country one of the must-visit destinations for anyone ticking off their European country bucket list.